Eschatologue/CM_wiki/docs/spells/2nd-level.md

 You create a floating, spectral weapon within range that lasts for the duration or until you cast this spell again.
 When you cast the spell, you can make a melee spell attack against a creature within 5 feet of the weapon.
 On a hit, the target takes force damage equal to 1d8 + your spellcasting ability modifier.

-As a bonus action on your turn, you can move the weapon up to 20 feet and repeat the attack against a creature within 5 feet of it.
+As a :rsc-bonus-action: **Bonus Action** on your turn, you can move the weapon up to 20 feet and repeat the attack against a creature within 5 feet of it.

 The weapon can take whatever form you choose.
 Clerics of deities who are associated with a particular weapon (as St. Cuthbert is known for his mace and Thor for his hammer) make this spell's effect resemble that weapon.